mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 blockchain, such as Ethereum blockchain or DataHighway.com.

 All LPWAN devices and miners are connected to Supernodes that are hosted by global communitys.
 Based on this, the Anti-Collision Coordinator between LPWANs, Miner Health and Device Provisioning are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
 Inter-chain Data Marketplace is designed to facilitate the data movement between different LPWAN and apps.
+Anyone can easily build this network for Metaverse and bridge offline world to online world by collecting the data from devices.

-### 4.1 Permissionless Blockchain
+### 4.1 Blockchain Supernodes.

 There are various kinds of blockchain.
 Anyone can use cryptographic keys, anyone can be a node and join the network, and anyone can become a participant to service the network